etc5had0w/suider/README.md

 ## How To Use :

-Copy paste this code to clone this script into your system by :
+* Copy paste this code to clone this script into your system by :
 `git clone https://github.com/etc5had0w/suider.git`

-and transfer this file to victim machine and set permission to make it executable by :
+* transfer this file to victim machine and set permission to make it executable by :
 `chmod +x suider.sh`

+* run the script and open the exploit method link from gtfobins!
+`./suider.sh`